vmware-tanzu-learning/simple-web-app/README.md

   echoes back the supplied message
 * `/echo` - a POST to this echoes back the body contents
 * `/actuator` - exposes the full range of actuator endpoints

+The liveness and readiness endpoints are also exposed on `/livez` and `/readyz`, respectively.